Bultfonteinite

-Bultfonteinite, originally dutoitspanite, is a pink to colorless mineral with chemical formula Ca2SiO2(OH,F)4.
+Bultfonteinite, originally dutoitspanite, is a pink, light-brown or colorless mineral with chemical formula Ca2SiO2(OH,F)4.
 It was discovered in 1903 or 1904 in the Bultfontein mine in South Africa, for which the mineral is named, and described in 1932.

 Description

-Bultfonteinite is transparent and pale pink to colorless.
+Bultfonteinite is transparent and ranges from pale pink or light brown to colorless.
 The mineral occurs as radiating prismatic acicular crystals and radial spherules up to 2 cm.

 Structure

 The crystal structure of bultfonteinite consists of strips of [Ca4Si2O4]8+, that run along the 5.67 Å c-axis, held together by Ca–O–Ca, Ca–F–Ca, Ca–H2O–Ca, and Ca–O–Si bonds.
 Silicon atoms occur in isolated tetrahedra and the calcium atoms have seven-fold coordination, derived from a triangular prism with a seventh atom present on one of the square faces.

 History

 In either 1903 or 1904, a miner discovered the first specimen of bultfonteinite on the 480-foot level of the Bultfontein mine in Kimberley, South Africa.
 The mineral occurred in a several-hundred-foot-tall horse of kimberlite-enclosed dolerite and shale fragments.
 The specimen, mistakenly thought to be natrolite, was given to Alpheus F. Williams.
 Several years later, additional samples were found by C. E. Adams in the nearby Dutoitspan mine and given to the MacGregor Museum in Kimberley.
 Shortly before 1932, the mineral was found about 100 mi to the southeast of Kimberley at the Jagersfontein Mine in Orange River Colony.

 After John Parry and F. E. Wright described the mineral afwillite in 1925, Williams recognized that his samples of bultfonteinite were not natrolite, but were likely a new mineral species.
 Chemical analysis by John Parry and crystallographic and optical determination by Wright proved it to be a new mineral.
 The mineral was described by Parry, Williams, and Wright in 1932 and named bultfonteinite.
 Their original description does not explicitly state the origin of the name, but it is presumably named after the mine in which it was discovered.
 Earlier that year in his book The Genesis of the Diamond, Williams had called the mineral dutoitspanite, a name which was "apparently discarded".
 When the International Mineralogical Association was founded, bultfonteinite was grandfathered as a valid mineral species.

 The type material is held in England at Cambridge University and the Natural History Museum in London.